 At the start of February 2011, Spoony announced a list of films & games he was going to review, intended to cover to the end of April.
 He was actually making decent progress through the list, until Real Life Writes the Plot kicked in.

 Throughout much of 2015, Spoony didn't release any reviews.
 His only regular posting were Counter Monkeys, Live Wire (his live video game streams, now on YouTube), and the occasional Wrestle!
 Wrestle! (which he hasn't done since Night of Champions 2015).
 His first review in several months, Street Hunter, released in February 2016, has him lampshade the long period between reviews, by opening on the line "Kept you waiting, huh?"
-This was his last video until an episode of Counter Monkey in November 2016.
+This was his last video until an episode of Counter Monkey in November 2016, with his next video, a vlog review of The Last Jedi, not being released until December 2017.
 He has acknowledged that Real Lifehealth problems are the cause.

 The Barbarians video was supposed to be made with Ultimate Warrior character doing the review, but shortly before filming began, it was announced that the real Ultimate Warrior had died and Noah thought the review would be in bad taste and did it as Spoony.